boramriganka/react-app-no-cra/README.md

 # React-App using webpack and babel ( NO CREATE-REACT-APP)

-## This is a starter react project set up using webpack and babel.
+### This is a starter react project set up using webpack and babel.( manual configuration)
-## I have not used CRA(create-react-app) .

-## Webpack and react-scripts is slightly different.
+### Webpack and react-scripts is slightly different.
 ```diff

 -1.
 Module Bundler Vs NPM package